vrugtehagel/yozo.ooo/src/docs/components/meta/index.md

 ### Attributes

 In vanilla web components, we need to use lifecycle callbacks and getters and setters to hook into things changing.
 In Yozo, we use the component's state variabele [`$`](/docs/components/$/) to react to attributes or properties changing.
-In particular, the `js`.attributeChangedCallback()`` lifecycle callback is unavailable since it is replaced by the individual live variables for the attributes (and the parent bucket for them, `js`$.$attributes``).
+In particular, the `.attributeChangedCallback()`{js} lifecycle callback is unavailable since it is replaced by the individual live variables for the attributes (and the parent bucket for them, `$.$attributes`{js}).
 For example:

 ```yz
 <title>measuring-beaker</title>